 How to use retinol

-Retinol is a fantastic skincare ingredient, but it can dry our skin and cause a lot of sensitivity, so it must be used in a very specific way (unless otherwise specified by a dermatologist).
+Retinol is a fantastic skincare ingredient, but it can dry out the skin and cause a lot of sensitivity, so it must be used in a very specific way (unless otherwise specified by a dermatologist).

 If you don’t follow this process you can experience a lot of sensitivity, irritation and even inflammation.
 You risk damaging your skin barrier which will allow bacteria to breed on your skin and cause breakouts.
 Sometimes you will even find your skin scabs over — this is often referred to as ‘retinol burn’.